noun • [day-ta trans-for-may-shun] • the process of altering the structure, content, or other characteristics of data to make it usable for your needs

 Connect transformers together using the input and output ports to link your workflow

-Each transformer has parameters that you have control over to give you the flexibility to transform your data exactly how you want to.
+Each transformer has parameters that you have control over to give you the flexibility to transform data exactly how you want to.
 If you’re new to data transformation, not to worry.
 There’s documentation to help you understand how the parameters work.
 Before you know it, your new visual workflow will be complete!

 Now that you have a completed data transformation workflow, you can easily re-use parts of or all of your workflow for additional data transformation tasks.
 To make it easier for future you and others to understand your logic behind how you created your original workflow, make use of the Annotations and Bookmark features to add notes directly into your workspace.